 If you, too, are thinking of buying a luxury watch, what are the key things you need to consider before making your purchase?
 Keep reading to find out.

 In fact, it’s one of the few accessories that truly communicate style for men and women.
 And while women have more jewelry options, any ensemble would be incomplete without this fashion staple.
 Yet luxury watches do much more than enhance your look.
 They’re also instrumental in expressing your persona.

 Some people think that buying a luxury watch is a waste of money, but this couldn’t be further from the truth.
 Well-made timepieces appreciate over time – allowing you to sell them later on for a healthy profit or even pass their value down to the next generation.

 Before visiting the boutique, you need to know how much you’re prepared to spend and what you’d like to get for your money.
 Would you like a watch from one of the UK’s most popular luxury brands, or are you looking for something a bit more unusual?

 You’ll also need to factor jewellery insurance into your budget – especially if you’re planning on spending a pretty penny.
-If you suffer any theft or accidental damage, you’ll be grateful for the cover.
+You’ll be grateful for the cover if you suffer any theft or accidental damage.

 What style suits you?

 There are several different kinds of luxury watches you can choose from, including the following examples: